damilare-olaleye/damilare-olaleye-project-one/README.md

 * Default username for Employee: bWhite
 * Default password for Employee: disIsMyPassword13
 * You can also create a new account

+## License
+* This project uses the following license:apache-2.0